KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 This page details the Clinical and Technical Assurance process for the NHS England Implementation Guide A key part of the NHS England Clinical and Technical Assurance process is to ensure that any profiling of FHIR resources is done in a clinically safe and technically coherent manner and is UK Core conformant.

+The IOPS team will manage a regular Clinical and Technical Assurance (C&TA) review cycle, which will allow stakeholders, including programmes, a chance to propose and review changes to the NHS England IG before the release of a live version, i.e. not marked as pre-release (e.g. uk.nhsdigital.r4 2.8.0 - SIMPLIFIER.NET)

+The exact timescale and scope for the C&TA sprints is yet to be determined.

 ## Why do we need a Clinical and Technical Assurance Process?

 ### Assets which are fit for purpose